"Mint" condition - my definition

 Hundreds of images such as those above can be viewed at my Picasa image gallery here.

-A note about LP condition: I have received several questions about my description of LPs being in mint or like new condition.
-Nearly all of the LPs I offer for sale were supplied to me by classical music radio stations that either had gone out of business or were making room for the switch over to CDs.
-Even though the cellophane wrapping is missing, these LPs are, in fact, in brand new, mint condition.
-The reason: major record labels provided the albums to the radio stations for promotional purposes, and one condition for the transfer was the removal of the plastic wrap.
+A note about LP condition: Nearly all of the LPs I offer for sale were supplied to me by classical music radio stations that either had gone out of business or were making room for the switch over to CDs.
+Even though the cellophane wrapping is opened or in some cases is missing, these LPs are, in fact, in brand new, mint condition.
+The reason: major record labels provided the albums to the radio stations for promotional purposes, and one condition for the transfer was the opening or removal of the plastic wrap.
 In almost all cases, the LPs themselves were never handled or played.

 I have received several inquiries about the definition of "mint" (as in "mint" condition).